 Adelsheim Vineyard produces world-class wines with an optimistic spirit and steadfast stewardship of the land.
 As a founding winery of the Willamette Valley and Chehalem Mountains’ first winery, Adelsheim has played an instrumental role in nearly every aspect of the Oregon wine story.
 Travel with us, and be a part of ours.

 Oregon at its finest.
 This two-part journey highlights the best of the state, from the rolling fields of the Willamette Valley to the lush and dramatic coastline.
 Enjoy private tours and tastings at vineyards plus a private dinner with David Adelsheim.
-Experience the magic of the land at harvest time and taste oysters fresh from the Pacific.
+Experience the magic of the land and taste oysters fresh from the Pacific.

 Welcome to Oregon, the Pacific wonderland of America!
 Today we celebrate farm-to-table craftsmanship in McMinnville, a charming little town in the heart of the Willamette Valley with no shortage of exceptional cuisine and premium pinots.
-It’s harvest season, and we’ll visit some of the region’s most notable vineyards for tasting and and in-depth appreciation of what makes this bucolic region so special.
+We’ll visit some of the region’s most notable vineyards for tasting and in-depth appreciation of what makes this bucolic region so special.
 Of course, we’ll pair our bites with some of our favorite wines for just the occasion.
 And with that, as the sun sets over the valley’s bucolic hills, we toast to our adventure ahead.

 After breakfast we head to Domaine Drouhin, to celebrate French soul on Oregon soil.
 The Drouhin family’s winemaking roots were planted in Burgundy in the 1880s.
 In the 1970s they recognized it was Oregon, more so than California, whose soils and climate could unlock the potential of Pinot noir in the United States.
 In the 1980s Véronique Drouhin, granddaughter of the founder, came to Oregon and worked with David Adelsheim on a harvest.